It has been some time since I last looked at energy and security, time for a refresh.

 Although there is some measure of uncertainty surrounding many of the gas pipeline projects it is obvious that there is significant activity, the market and governments throughout Europe are responding to an obvious requirement for both supply diversity and resilience.

-As UK gas production declines the UK finds itself in a reasonably good place, non divertable supplies from Qatar, a robust pipeline infrastructure in the North Sea and to Norway and a range of options for interconnect into mainland Europe for Access to Russian gas supplies.
+As UK gas production declines the UK finds itself in a reasonably good place, non divertable supplies from Qatar, a robust pipeline infrastructure in the North Sea and to Norway and a range of options for interconnect into mainland Europe for other sources, AND, to export into Europe from our LNG import infrastructure.

 So maybe, from a gas perspective, those risk assessments and security strategies weren’t that badly understated after all.